-Join Dan Violet Sagmiller for an in-depth discussion in this video Unit tracking, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Unit tracking, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] We need to start keeping track…of player units.…So it'll be less costly to do checks for things,…such as visibility.…To do this, I'm first going to go…into the PlayerSetupDefinition.…So in the PlayerSetupDefinition…we find we have a list of starting points.…Well, we'll also want to keep track…of all the active units.…So I'm going to say private List…lower-case activeUnits = new.…